tlsaeger/GauGAN-PS-Swatches/README.md

 [Nvidias GauGAN](http://gaugan.org/gaugan2/), lets you create landscapes and more with the help of segmentation maps.
 Those segmentation maps  have particular color associated with a material.
 For example the color #936e28 will let you draw Roads.
 <img width="1000" alt="Screenshot_2022-01-18_at_09 38 54" src="https://user-images.githubusercontent.com/33449313/156547494-c17980e5-9fdb-4db8-b5c5-fd58e3468471.png">

 You can also upload segmentation maps as a PNG directly into the tool.
 These swatches you find here can be installed into Photoshop, to help you create segmentation maps directly from Photoshop.
+Even though not tested, they should also work fine in GIMP.

 ## Installation
 1. Simply download the file here with git or by clicking on Code → Download ZIP